yosoyode/project-1/README.md

-# Analysis Post-University Salaries of Graduates by Major
+# Analysis of Post-University Salaries of Graduates by Major

 ## Table of Content